 Persistent Cough in Children

 Young children develop 6-12 respiratory tract infections per year, usually accompanied by cough.
-In most children, the cough is self-limiting (1-3 weeks), but it is sometimes prolonged.
-In general, if a child presents with a history of daily cough for greater than 3 weeks duration, one needs to consider other possible causes.
+In most children, the cough is self-limiting (1-3 weeks), but it is sometimes prolonged and one needs to consider other causes.